-Figure 6: Ex-Situ groundwater rehabilitation technology (Adapted from Brusseau, 2019)
+Figure 7: Ex-Situ groundwater rehabilitation technology Source: adapted from Brusseau, 2019

-1.5.8 Reinjection of treated Groundwater into the Aquifers
+1.6.8 Reinjection of treated Groundwater into the Aquifers

 Once contaminated groundwater has been removed from the aquifer it can be subjected to treatment to ensure that contaminants are removed.
 Once contaminants have been removed or lowered down to background levels, treated groundwater can then be reinjected back into the resource when it is considered safe to do so.